pmactavish13/liri-node-app/README.md

      ```

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+   * Use the request package to retrieve data from the OMDB API
 ****************************************************************

 `node liri.js do-what-it-says`